googleforgames/open-match-docs/site/content/en/docs/Tutorials/Matchmaker101/_index.md

 linkTitle: "Build a basic Matchmaker"
 weight: 1
 description: >
-  A step-by-step tutorial on how to build a basic game mode based Matchmaker.
+  A step-by-step tutorial on how to build a basic game mode based Matchmaker in Golang.
 ---

 ## Objectives

 - Understand how to use Open Match for Matchmaking.
-- Author a simple Match Function, Game Frontend and Director.
+- Author a simple Match Function, Game Frontend and Director in Golang.
 - Build and run an E2E Matchmaker by connecting these components to an Open Match deployment.

 ## Prerequisites